newfold-labs/wp-module-patterns/README.md

 1. Checkout a new branch for the release using the format `release/<new_version>`.

-2. Run `npm install --legacy-peer-deps` to install necessary npm packages.
+2. Run `npm install` to install necessary npm packages.

 3. Execute `composer install` to install PHP dependencies.